azrulhasni/E2E_ML/README.md

 1. Some of the columns are not numeric such `term`, `payment_plan` and `hardship_flag`

-2. Some of the column has empty values such as `revol_util, total_acc` and `open_acc`
+2. Some of the column have empty values such as `revol_util, total_acc` and `open_acc`